Skip to main content Skip to secondary navigation

 • Undergraduate student groups may not host parties with alcohol on campus during Admit Weekend.

-Party Advising and Review
+Party Advising and Review Committee

 • The Party Review Committee will consist of representation from the following units/departments including, but is not limited to: